Solving the 100 Swiss Francs Problem: Abstract

 \section{Abstract}

 Sturmfels offered 100 Swiss Francs in 2005 to a conjecture, which deals with a special case of the maximum likelihood estimation for a latent class model.
-A positive solution for this conjecture is presented in this paper.
+This paper confirms the conjecture positively.